You have a big idea, truckloads of ambition, dreams of a thriving North Dakota LLC, and you’re mentally prepared to make it happen.

 But the Chinese philosopher Lao Tzu once said, “a journey of a thousand miles begins with a single step,” and for you, that first step is filing the Certificate of Formation.

-With such grand plans, the last thing you might want to do is file paperwork, but completing the Articles of Organization is what authenticates your LLC, making it official in North Dakota.
+With such grand plans, the last thing you might want to do is file paperwork, but completing the Certificate of Formation is what authenticates your LLC, making it official in North Dakota.
 It’s perhaps the most important step in starting your North Dakota LLC.
 Following this guide will help take the tedium out of paperwork and get your business started quickly.

 Choosing an LLC Name

 Before anything else, you will need to decide on an LLC name.
 You must include a business name on your Articles of Organization, and if the Secretary of State deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

 You might be excited about your new LLC name, but don’t go using it on your Articles of Organization or any marketing collateral before you’ve confirmed that it meets the state’s requirements.
 This means that it must include the words “limited liability company,” or the abbreviations “L.L.C.” or “LLC.”
 On top of that, it cannot imply unlawful activity or any other activity other than the ones you designate in your Articles of Organization.

 After you’ve navigated all these rules, you also need to confirm that your name hasn’t already been taken.
 Perform a name search to find out if your desired name is already in use.

 Once you’ve found your perfect name, include it on your Articles of Organization to automatically register it.
 In the event that you’re not quite ready to file an LLC, you can place a 120-day hold on your name by submitting a name reservation request.